csb1g11/defuse-code-dojo/README.md

 ### Part 3
 - Given a set of wires and their quantity, determine whether the bomb can be defused
+- You need to cut all the wires!
+You can't leave any untouched

 - For each input, print out whether the bomb can be defused
 ```